Everest Base Camp Trek in Comfort

 Check out our Q&As

-During the trek, accommodation is provided in a combination of comfortable eco lodges and exclusive eco-comfort camps.
-In Kathmandu, you will stay at the Radisson Hotel, which offers amenities such as free WiFi, a pool, and a spa with discounted treatments for World Expeditions clients.
+During the trek, you will stay in comfortable eco lodges and exclusive eco-comfort camps.
+These accommodations provide off-the-ground camp beds, mattresses, and pillows.
+In Kathmandu, you will stay at the Radisson Hotel, which offers free WiFi, a pool, and a spa with a 30% discount on treatments. ...more ...less

 • What is included in the trek pack provided by World Expeditions?

-The trek pack provided by World Expeditions includes a quality sleeping bag, a down or fibre fill jacket, and a sleeping bag liner, valued at over US$500.
+The trek pack provided by World Expeditions includes a quality sleeping bag, a down or fibre fill jacket, and a sleeping bag liner.

-• Are there any specific preparations recommended for this trek?
+• Are there any special considerations for acclimatization during the trek?

-• What kind of meals are provided during the trek?
+• What kind of support is provided by the porter team during the trek?

 • What should I carry in my daypack during the trek?